Isawan/Stabilizer/README.md

 # Stabilizer

 A video stabilizer implementation based on feature point matching by Isawan Millican and Christopher Cole.
-The whole project from research, implementation to report was completed in just under two weeks.
+The whole project from research, implementation to writing the report was completed in just under two weeks.

 Here's an example of the program working.